From the Cook

 Tips & Tricks (5)

-- Pasta Water Magic 💧Reserve at least 1 cup of starchy pasta water before draining - it's crucial for creating the perfect sauce consistency and helping ingredients emulsify.
+- Reserve Pasta Water Generously 💧Save at least 1-2 cups of starchy pasta water before draining; this liquid is essential for achieving the perfect creamy consistency and helps emulsify the sauce seamlessly.

 Recipe Facts